 There are two C-shaped menisci on each knee that support the knee by keeping it in place and evenly distributing weight across the knee.
 Meniscus tear are of three degrees: severe, moderate and minor.
 Severe meniscus is when bits of ruptured meniscus enter the knee joint and affects the function of the knee causing a lot of pain.
 But for minor and moderate meniscus tears, the pain usually disappears after conventional treatment or a few weeks of rest.
 The meniscus tear has been treated with surgery or steroid injection depending on the severity.
 But none of these options effectively repairs the tear because the damaged meniscus can not heal easily due to limited blood supply (avasculature).
 The surgical option actually involves complete or partial removal of the meniscus thereby depriving the knee of its valuable protection.
 Some of the concerns involved with surgery on the meniscus are the increased risk of osteoarthritis and degradation of the knee.

-Stem cell therapy and PRP for meniscus tear
+Regenerative therapy and PRP for meniscus tear

 Those suffering from meniscus tear are increasingly becoming aware of the implications of removing the meniscus though surgical operation, they also prefer not to risk the side effects that come with steroid injections.
 Pinnacle Integrated Health offers a non-invasive alternative to surgery and steroid injections for this problem.
-We also treat the underlying issues that cause the pain using either Pinnacle Integrated Health’s advanced form of Platelet rich plasma (PRP) therapy or stem cell therapy.
+We also treat the underlying issues that cause the pain using either Pinnacle Integrated Health’s advanced form of Platelet rich plasma (PRP) therapy or regenerative cell therapy.
 We also offer other regenerative procedures that actually help to repair the meniscus by stimulating the natural healing process.
 The specifics of your procedure will depend on the severity of your condition and other factors such as your age and health.

-You can contact us to find out if Platelet rich plasma and stem cell therapy are right for you or to learn more about how these procedures have helped people suffering from meniscus tear.
+You can contact us to find out if Platelet rich plasma and regenerative cell therapy are right for you or to learn more about how these procedures have helped people suffering from meniscus tear.

 There are some cases of meniscus tear that can resolve with conservative treatment such as physical therapy.
 Some can also resolve through rest.
 But more severe meniscus tears may be treated through surgery depending on orientation and location of the tear.
 Meniscus that is torn at the outer edges can be surgically stitched and will eventually heal due to higher blood circulation at the edges.
 Other types of tears may require a partial or total removal of the meniscus.
 With these types of treatments, the pain of the meniscus tear can last for week or months.
 In addition, surgical removal of the meniscus is known to accelerate osteoarthritis, and eventually lowers the function of the knee because of lack of the stabilizing and cushioning effect of the meniscus.